Home>Conservation project for the Winged Victory of Samothrace and...

-The conservation of the Winged Victory of Samothrace is supported by Nippon Television Holdings, main sponsor, F. Marc Ladreit de Lacharrière (Fimalac), long-standing sponsor of the Department of Greek, Etruscan and Roman Antiquities, Bank of America Merrill Lynch Art Conservation Project.
+The conservation treatment of the Winged Victory of Samothrace and its monumental staircase is supported by Nippon Television Holdings, main sponsor, F. Marc Ladreit of Lacharrière (Fimalac), long-standing sponsor of the Department of Greek, Etruscan and Roman Antiquities, and Bank of America Merrill Lynch Art Conservation Project.

-Conservation treatment for the Winged Victory of Samothrace and the Daru staircase is scheduled to begin on September 3, 2013.
+Conservation treatment for the Winged Victory of Samothrace and the Daru staircase has begun on September 3, 2013.
 The project is expected to take more than 18 months to complete and will involve a certain reorganization.
-The Victory will be unavailable for viewing from September 2013 to Summer 2014.
+The Victory will be unavailable for viewing until Summer 2014.

 This monument, found on the island of Samothrace in the 19th century, represents the messenger goddess Victory landing on the prow of a ship.
 Considered a masterpiece of Greek sculpture, it dates probably from the 2nd century BC.